NovelPad

 This ties in to goal-setting.
 It’s easier to stay on-task if you know what your task is, and outlines can provide you with writing tasks to push you through difficult spots in your manuscript.

-If you’ve ever played an instrument or practiced sports, you’ve probably heard that learning badly can mess up your playing long term.
+If you’ve ever played an instrument or practiced sports, you’ve probably heard that learning badly can mess up your playing long-term.
 Habits are hard to kick, and the later you try to kick them, the harder it is.

-So, how do we make sure that we’re writing consistently, staying on task, and improving as we go?
+So, how do we make sure that we’re writing consistently, staying on task, AND improving as we go?

 I can’t overstate how important it is for writers to read regularly.
 If you want to improve your own writing, make an effort to read regularly, especially contemporary releases within your own genre.